davestewart/davestewart-content/content/archive/projects/personal/angry-tennis-birds/index.md

 The app is run on external sites using a JavaScript injection via a JavaScript bookmarklet, dragged from an original source on the Angry Tennis Birds website.

-The application itself is JavaScript, with a tiny visual front-end, and a Flash audio player.
+The application itself is JavaScript, with a tiny visual front-end, and – as of 2022 – HTML 5 audio.

 ## Press